Haley: She's a sorcerer, actually.

 Also, "foil" is less of a pun than it is a word derivation.
 We say someone "foiled" a plan because they defeated them — as with a foil.

-- Early in season two of Jackie Chan Adventures, Torhu is fighting Hak Foo, whose schtick involves coming up with elaborate names for every single attack.
+- Early in season two of Jackie Chan Adventures, Tohru is fighting Hak Foo, whose schtick involves coming up with elaborate names for every single attack.

 Hak Foo: Mad Monkey Kung Fu!
 Octopus Fists of Fury!
 Shredding Lion Claws!
-Minnow Whallops Whale!
+Minnow Wallops Whale!

-Torhu: I'm sorry, what was the last part?
+Tohru: I'm sorry, what was that last part?

-Hak Foo: I said, "Minnow—" (gets body-slammed across the room)
+Hak Foo: I said, "Minnow—" [gets body-slammed across the room] "What was that last part?"

 - This trope is central to the premise of WordGirl.
 Since it's an educational show as well as an Affectionate Parody of superheroes, WordGirl will always take time out of her confrontations with villains to define the word of the day for them before going right back to the action.